antoniusnaumann/galvan-lang/TOUR.md

     .map { it * 2 }
     // Trailing closures with only one parameter can use the it keyword instead of naming it explicitly .filter { it % 2 == 0 }
-    .reduce start |acc, e| { acc + e }
+    // The parameter list before the trailing closure can be omitted .reduce start |acc, e| { acc + e }
 ```